How to Finish Asparagus + Prep it for Spring

 the asparagus is at the end of its run - the ferns are browning off

-Asparagus ferns will likely be tall and green and ferny, and getting in the way of everything!
-I corral them behind a string-line so as to let them completely finish in peace, and I’m hoping to encourage you to do the same.
-Let them go full cycle – there is more to this than meets the eye.
-As the stalks wither, the carbs return to the roots – a nourishing and important step in the process towards an abundant spring crop.
-Natures design is so very elegant in this way – each plant containing, within itself much of what it needs to flourish.
+Asparagus ferns will likely be tall and green and ferny, and getting in the way of everything – corral them behind a string-line so as they can finish in peace.
+Letting the stalks wither and go full cycle is a nourishing and important step in the process towards an abundant spring crop.

 The asparagus canes have died right off and are ready to remove

-In a month or two, when the ferns have completely dried off, chop them down and pile them beside the bed.
 Take the opportunity to remove any pernicious weeds.
 Don’t worry so much about soft, gentle weeds – the pile of organic matter you are about to spread on top will knock them right back.

-Cover with a most generous layer of mature compost, well rotten manure and/ or the gold star of asparagus food – seaweed.
-If you cannot get seaweed, re-mineralise by splashing seawater on it a couple of times through the season.
+Cover the bed with a most generous layer of mature compost, well rotten manure, vermicastings and/ or the gold star of asparagus food – seaweed.
+Don’t worry about burying the spears – they were born to drill and can easily make their way through a pile of organic matter.

 Asparagus mulched with a mixed woody mulch

 Asparagus in full flight in November.
-A good showing comes from the Autumn preps
+A good showing comes from the Autumn preps.